tiantiaf0627/tiles-audio-recorder/README.md

 Author: Tiantian Feng <br />
 Contact: tiantiaf@usc.edu <br /> <br />

-Notice: We are constantly updating our TAR Android application for a future release.
+Notice: We are constantly updating and cleaning our TILES AUDIO RECORER Android application for a future release.
 If you are interested in certain features in our application, please send me the email, and I will get back to you ASAP.
 Note this code is used for more generalized purpose, thus certain specific features and functions presented in our paper/data collection may be removed.
 The figure below showed the hardware setup we used for our research.
 The current code works for the Android system 8.0.

 <p align="center">